cwood821/albatross/README.md

 # Albatross

-Fast, declarative HTTP tests for monitoring and security
+Declarative HTTP tests for monitoring and security

 ## Usage